 2) Med-Sync is a Mega-Opportunity

-Med-sync (medication synchronization) has dominated the pharmacy marketplace, especially with the mega-pharmacy conglomerates, including CVS/Aetna and Amazon.
-However, there are small retail pharmacies that are taking this same cue in order to improve medication adherence and to increase revenue.
-For example, Love Oak Pharmacy based in Eastland, Texas, has grown their small-town business by offering a med-sync program through a presorted pill box that consolidates and packages medications and OTC products into one box for one simple pick-up.
-This has been made possible by medication synchronization software that captures all medication and dosage data for each patient in one place.
-This offering rivals Amazon’s Pillpack and other similar partnerships between PBMs (Pharmacy Benefit Managers), insurance providers, and pharmacy chains, and it’s an example of a key area that smaller pharmacies need to embrace in order to compete with the mega-pharmacies.
+Med-sync (medication synchronization) is dominating the pharmacy marketplace.
+Mega-pharmacy conglomerates like CVS/Aetna and Amazon are leading the charge.
+However, independent pharmacies are taking notice.
+For example, Eastland, Texas-based Love Oak Pharmacy has grown their business by offering a med-sync program that packages medications and OTC products into a single box for easy pickup.
+Pharmacy owner Ben McNabb credits this amenity to analytics and medication synchronization software that captures all medication and dosage data in one place.
+Love Oak’s med-sync program is similar to Amazon’s Pillpack and other similar partnerships between PBMs (Pharmacy Benefit Managers), insurance providers, and pharmacy chains.
+If they want to compete with mega-chains, independent pharmacies need to embrace med-sync programs.

 3) The Race for Star Ratings